gshipley/enterprise_training/EnterpriseManual.md

 ##**Creating environment variables and a DNSSEC key file**

 The official OpenShift documentation suggests that you set an  environment variable for the domain name that you will be using to facilitate faster configuration of BIND.
-Let’s follow the suggested route for this training class by issuing the following command:
+Let's follow the suggested route for this training class by issuing the following command:

 	# domain=example.com